DonBraulio/donbraulio.github.io/content/posts/mellow.md

 ## The Cost of Imbalance in Startups

 Startups thrive when the team is fully aligned in terms of risks taken, effort, and level of involvement.
 One of my co-founders was part-time and wasn't able to attend many client meetings.
 This imbalance created endless and usually unproductive debates.
 Without equal context and accountability, trust suffers, and so does progress.
 The early stage of a startup is all about absorbing as much information as possible to understand your customers and refine your product.
 Everyone needs to experience that flow firsthand to make informed decisions together and iterate fast.

-## Disagree and Keep Moving

-If you care about results, don't hide your disagreements during decision-making.
-Startups need to move fast, but avoiding conflict by being agreeable will backfire sooner or later.
-The key skill co-founders need to master is making decisions quickly while fostering open discussions.
-While unanimous decisions are ideal after laying out facts and reasoning, sometimes that's not possible and startups often require action before certainty.

-When disagreements arise, find ways to break deadlocks—use majority voting, alternating decision-making, or letting the person advocating for a decision take responsibility for its execution (this is often how roles emerge organically).
-Sometimes, the best path isn’t clear without experimentation.
-A startup thrives on learning through testing, and in many cases, it’s better to make a decision and move forward than to stall in endless debates.

-I don't think there's a universal formula for balancing speed and discussion.
-It depends on roles, expertise, leadership styles and individual personalities.
-But it surely doesn't work if you say "I think that's a good idea" when you're actually thinking "that's a bad idea".
-Disagreeing openly isn’t a problem; hiding your disagreement is.
-Open debate and clear accountability lead to better long-term alignment, or quickly reveal when something isn't working.

-When people are responsible for the outcomes of their decisions, whether good or bad, the team learns and grows more effectively.
-A startup is an incredible opportunity to practice decision-making and learn from the outcomes—whether painful or rewarding.
-Accountability drives progress, while its absence fosters victimhood and finger-pointing—a fast track to frustration and unhappiness.

 ## Technology Choices Matter—But Stay Flexible